-There are several states that has banned hunting on sundays.
-Virginia changed their opinion a few years ago which was great, but there are still to many of those who wont allow it.
-In this article I will tell you where its not legal to hunt on Sundays and what you should do if you are in one of the states where its not allowed.
+There are several states that have banned hunting on Sundays.
+Virginia changed their opinion a few years ago which was great, but there are still too many of those who won’t allow it.
+In this article, I will tell you where it’s not legal to hunt on Sundays and what you should do if you are in one of the states where it’s not allowed.

 List of states that have banned hunting on Sundays

 You can bow hunt, but only on licensed shooting preserves.
 This means you need approval from the town, according to the Connecticut Department of Energy and Environmental Protection.
 If someone catches you with any hunting equipment you will be cited if you are found on a property not licensed as a private shooting preserve.

 (No hunting, but bow hunting is allowed on licensed shooting preserves)